JesseTG/melonds-ds/README.md

 # Roadmap

-The ultimate goal is for melonDS DS to supersede the [existing melonDS core][melonds-libretro].
+The ultimate goal is for melonDS DS to supersede the [legacy melonDS core][melonds-libretro].
 This is a rough roadmap for achieving that goal:

-1. Attain feature parity with the [existing libretro core][melonds-libretro].
-2. Implement support for Nintendo Wi-Fi Connection.
+1. Implement support for Nintendo Wi-Fi Connection.
+2. Support Action Replay cheat codes.
 3. Implement support for migrating configuration from the existing core.
 4. Implement support for the [solar sensor][solar-sensor] using `retro_sensor_interface`.
+5. Add support for the DSi camera using `retro_camera_callback`.
-5. Get melonDS DS included in the official RetroArch distribution.
+6. Get melonDS DS included in the official RetroArch distribution.
-6. Improve screen layout selection (e.g. toggling between multiple layouts, rotation).
-7. Produce builds for platforms other than Windows, macOS, and Linux.
-8. Add support for DSi mode (including DSiWare), subject to the limitations described in [the Missing Features section](#missing-features).
-9. Add support for the DSi camera using `retro_camera_callback`.
-10. Support Action Replay cheat codes.

 # Building